SEB-9-BH/first-react-lesson/getting-started-with-react/README.md

 export default App
 ```

-You can begin to see how the pieces of this app are interacting with one another.
-The `index.html` file loads the `main.jsx` file as the entry point to our React application, which itself is rendering the `App` component.
+You can begin to see how this app's pieces interact with one another.
+The `index.html` file loads the `main.jsx` file as the entry point to our React application, which itself renders the `App` component.

 [tktk Hunter, a graphic showing the above ^^ would be suuuuuper swell here]